skybrush-io/flockwave-spec/doc/protocol.md

 :   A headless server application that can accept connections from *Flockwave clients* and maintains one or several additional connections to the UAVs and other data sources (for instance, DGPS data providers).

 UAV (abbr.)
 :   Unmanned aerial vehicle; typically a quad-, hexa- or octocopter that is equipped with the necessary onboard computer, software and communication equipment that enables it to participate in an UAV flock.
 Even though it is called an *aerial* vehicle, not all UAVs are required to be airborne.
 (See also: *beacon*).
+Each UAVs consists of a set of *devices* and *channels* that are organised in a tree-like structure.
+See [UAV devices and channels](#uav-devices-and-channels) for more information.

 Beacon
 :    A subtype of *UAV* that is not capable of moving on its own but can broadcast its position to other UAVs in the flock.

+Device
+:    A hardware component, an external peripheral or a virtual software component attached to a UAV that provides real-time measurement data via a set of *channels*.
+For instance, a UAV may have a device named `battery` that provides the voltage of the battery of the UAV via a single numeric channel named `voltage`.
+See [UAV devices and channels](#uav-devices-and-channels) for more information.

 ## General protocol description